RadioPotin/corewar42/README.md

 As far as the data structure goes its fairy simple, to translate and encode the source material (ie: the *.s* file), we created a linked-list of head to token linked-list where each head is the beginning of a new line in the file and each node is a token that the lexer has identified.

 Like any compiler-like program, its functionning is separated in three distinct parts:
-1. The forward part that focuses on the source langage:
+#### I. The forward part that focuses on the source langage.
-    a. the lexing of the file.
+1. the lexing of the file.
 Each sequence of character in the file that corresponds to a regular definition of a token is allocated a new node in the data structure.
-    b. the parsing of the
+2. the parsing of the